curl/curl/docs/libcurl/curl_multi_poll.md

 # NAME

-curl_multi_poll - polls on all easy handles in a multi handle
+curl_multi_poll - poll on all easy handles in a multi handle

 # SYNOPSIS